Publishing with a University Press: A Curious Author’s Guide to the Process

 Why a university press makes sense for many authors

-Publish with a university press and you’ll get respect and reviews from academic historians and will build credibility as a scholar.
-You can expect your book to build your reputation and name recognition as an authority on your subject.
-It will be advertised at conventions, found in campus libraries, and sold and read within your region.
+When you publish with a university press, you’ll get respect and reviews from academic historians, which will build your credibility as a scholar.
+You can expect your book to boost your name recognition as an authority on your subject.
+It will be advertised at conventions, found in campus libraries, and sold and read within your state or region.

 Publishing with a university press is a great option for many professors and non-professors alike.